retrostyle/sandbox/README.md

 - Add REST
 - Test on JBoss

-##Gootchas
+##Gotchas

-If you have an 401 error on archive an artifact to your archiva repository be sure that you have copyed the settings.xml
+- If you have an 401 error on archive an artifact to your archiva repository be sure that you have copyed the settings.xml

-##Testsystem
+- If you develop on your localhost and use archiva and a running Application Server be sure you have configured two different Ports. `:8080` & `:8181`

+##Test system

 All things are tested on:

-	Mac OS X 10.8.2
+- Mac OS X 10.8.2
-	Procesor: 2.2 GHz Intel Core i7
+- Procesor: 2.2 GHz Intel Core i7
-	Memory: 8GB 1333 MHz DDR3
+- Memory: 8GB 1333 MHz DDR3
-	GNU bash, version 3.2.48(1)-release (x86_64-apple-darwin12)
+- GNU bash, version 3.2.48(1)-release (x86_64-apple-darwin12)
-	Build-Jdk: 1.7.0_07
+- Build-Jdk: 1.7.0_07

+###Tested on

+- Glassfish 3.1.2
+- Apache Tomcat / 7.0.33

+##License

+_Copyright (c) 2012 Christian Soth<br>
+See the file license.txt for copying permission._